YottaDB/YDBDoc/ProgGuide/ioproc.rst

 This example demonstrates handling WRITE errors, like ENO11 or EAGAIN, that do not terminate the PIPE device.
 The PIPE device does non-blocking writes.
 If a process tries to WRITE to a full PIPE and the WRITE would block, the device implicitly tries to complete the operation up to a default of 10 times.
 YottaDB sleeps 100 milliseconds between each retry.
 When dealing with programs that can take a while to process input, it's a good idea to either schedule a delay between WRITEs or come up with a mechanism to back off the WRITEs when the buffer fills up.

 .. parsed-literal::
-   sh> mumps -run pipexample induceEPIPE
+   sh> yottadb -run pipexample induceEPIPE
-   The active device is pipe OPEN PIPE SHELL="/bin/bash" COMMAND="$ydb_dist/mumps -run induceEPIPE^pipexample" STDERR="piperr"
+   The active device is pipe OPEN PIPE SHELL="/bin/bash" COMMAND="$ydb_dist/yottadb -run induceEPIPE^pipexample" STDERR="piperr"
        stdout:My PID is 12808
        stderr:%YDB-F-FORCEDHALT, Image HALTed by MUPIP STOP
    $ZSTATUS="32,pipexample+9^pipexample,%SYSTEM-E-ENO32, Broken pipe"

-   sh> mumps -run retry^pipexample induceEPIPE
+   sh> yottadb -run retry^pipexample induceEPIPE
-   Try 0   pipe OPEN PIPE SHELL="/bin/bash" COMMAND="$ydb_dist/mumps -run induceEPIPE^pipexample 0" STDERR="piperr"
+   Try 0   pipe OPEN PIPE SHELL="/bin/bash" COMMAND="$ydb_dist/yottadb -run induceEPIPE^pipexample 0" STDERR="piperr"
    ...Caught on try 0, write 49...
 32,retry+13^pipexample,%SYSTEM-E-ENO32, Broken pipe
        stdout:My PID is 16252
-       stderr:%YDB-F-FORCEDHALT, Image HALTed by MUPIP STOP Try 1   pipe OPEN PIPE SHELL="/bin/bash" COMMAND="$ydb_dist/mumps -run induceEPIPE^pipexample 1" STDERR="piperr"
+       stderr:%YDB-F-FORCEDHALT, Image HALTed by MUPIP STOP Try 1   pipe OPEN PIPE SHELL="/bin/bash" COMMAND="$ydb_dist/yottadb -run induceEPIPE^pipexample 1" STDERR="piperr"
    ...Caught on try 1, write 697...
 32,retry+13^pipexample,%SYSTEM-E-ENO32, Broken pipe
        stdout:My PID is 16403
-       stdout:$ZSTATUS="150373210,induceEPIPE+5^pipexample,%YDB-E-DIVZERO, Attempt to divide by zero" Try 2   pipe OPEN PIPE SHELL="/bin/bash" COMMAND="$ydb_dist/mumps -run induceEPIPE^pipexample 2" STDERR="piperr"
+       stdout:$ZSTATUS="150373210,induceEPIPE+5^pipexample,%YDB-E-DIVZERO, Attempt to divide by zero" Try 2   pipe OPEN PIPE SHELL="/bin/bash" COMMAND="$ydb_dist/yottadb -run induceEPIPE^pipexample 2" STDERR="piperr"
        Writes completed

 This example demonstrates how to create a separate STDERR pipe device from which to read the STDERR output of the program(s) inside the pipe.
 Reading the STDERR is important when dealing with failures from Unix programs.
 It is possible to read the errors without creating a STDERR pipe device, however the error messages are commingled with the output of the programs inside the pipe which could make diagnosis of the underlying problem harder.
 Notice that YottaDB writes fatal errors, YDB-F types, to STDERR, but all others go to STDOUT.

 Additionally, this example demonstrates handling errors that terminate the PIPE device.
-In this example, the PIPE device is terminated when a program inside the pipe terminates before reading all of the driving MUMPS program's output causing an EPIPE or ENO32, a broken pipe.
-In such a situation the MUMPS program must capture the error that caused the termination and respond accordingly.
+In this example, the PIPE device is terminated when a program inside the pipe terminates before reading all of the driving M program's output causing an EPIPE or ENO32, a broken pipe.
+In such a situation the M program must capture the error that caused the termination and respond accordingly.
 The program may need to call out to other programs to determine the status of a service it is using or to alert the operator of an error with an external program or service.
 To operate successfully, the program must recreate the pipe and retry the operation.

 ++++++++++++++++++++++++++++